 IACS holds the position that the scheme for monitoring, reporting and verification (EU MRV) of GHG emissions from shipping should be technically credible and aligned as far as possible with the internationally agreed scheme.
 In practical terms this means that an IMO developed scheme is IACS’ preferred option.

 The IMO goal-based regulations are the appropriate means to address GHG reduction measures globally, and IACS will assist in developing practical detail requirements and assist in implementation of proposed technical measures.

 The advancement of Maritime Autonomous Surface Ships (MASS) has reinforced future trends of autonomy as well as the need of improved technical requirements in shipping.
-IACS intends to contribute to this important subject area through its involvement in various fora, reinforced by its maritime technical expertise and will consolidate its position as a trusted partner to both regulators and Industry.
-The Association will identify gaps and emerging areas of regulation, and will look to develop and demonstrate competence through the development of robust requirements and processes.
+IACS intends to contribute to this important subject area through its involvement in various fora, reinforced by its maritime technical expertise, and as a trusted partner to both regulators and industry.